schwark/alfred-alarmcom/README.md

 Alfred Workflow for Alarm.com

-This project uses selenium (not included), keychain.py, phantomjs and pyalarmdotcom - those files that are included and are governed by their respective licenses.
-The pyalarmdotcom was modified slightly to accomodate python2. phantomjs is used as is. keychain.py was modified slightly to add to error reporting.
+This project uses keychain.py - those files that are included and are governed by their respective licenses. keychain.py was modified slightly to add to error reporting.

 README for Alarm.com